Cypher - Querying IYP

 RETURN iij

-This is a more compact form, but really it doesn’t make a difference for the final result.
+This is a more compact form, but it does not change the result.

 Slightly more complicated, the below query finds which IXPs AS2497 is a member of: